trier257/ExData_Plotting1/README.md

 ### Plot 1
 This plot is created with the R script plot1.R.
 This script will read in the entire datafile, combine dates and times into one date-time field and then subset the dataset to just the dates of interest, namely Feb.
 1 - 2, 2007.
+Doing this takes a few moments but the memory used is easily within the capacity of my PC.

-The a histogram is created with the Global Active Power column and saved to a 480x480 PNG file.
+The histogram is created with the Global Active Power column and saved to a 480x480 PNG file.
 The background of this plot and the others is kept transparent to match the professor's example.

 ### Plot 2